DEFRA/fmp-data-load/README.md

 Download the data as Shapefiles and store in a data directory.

+#### Please note that the application requires the "WIYBY" versions of floodzone 2 and 3, which have been tiled into 5km square tiles.

 #### Environment variables

 The following environment variables must be set before the scripts are run.
 An example file is contained in the etc directory.